2sang/2sang.github.io/_posts/2018-06-01-vim-snippets-management.md

 Snippet expanding is one of the popular features that most of the other IDEs have as a default.
-Probably you've tried to triggered them by hitting \<tab\>, or you mapped other key binding for snippets to span.
+Probably you've tried to triggered them by hitting \<tab\>, or you mapped other key binding for snippets to span in many other IDEs.
-Obviously, this is something that we can't live without(At least for me).
+Obviously this is something that we can't live without when we write code(At least for me).

 ## Install Ultisnips, and default vim-snippets